tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** When a storied esports organization like G2 wants to make a splash in a new game, they want to do it big.
 Doing it big usually involves creating a superteam.
-Unfortunately, many of the players who you *would* get for a superteam were """retired""" during the post-TI shuffle.
+Unfortunately, many of the players whom you *would* get for a superteam were “““retired””” during the post-TI shuffle.

 Here's how I like to imagine their initial meeting went:

 <code>Gentlemen, we want to get into Dota.
 Western Europe seems like a real doozy, though, but it looks like there's a power vacuum in China.
 I say we form a strategic partnership with iG and put a superteam together in the region.</code>

 <code>NothingToSay is off LGD after four years on the roster?
 Perfect, get him on the team.
 Speaking of LGD, who's the only other Malaysian they ever had? xNova?
-Why'd he go to SEA, what a disaster, let's bring him back to China.</code>
+Why'd he return to SEA, what a disaster, let's bring him back to China.</code>

 <code>Who's next.
 Uhhh, who's the best Chinese offlaner of all time?
 Probably Faith_bian?
 He's retired?
 Damn.
 That's fine, JT- was an iG boy for ages, let's bring him back.</code>

 <code>How about best Chinese carry?
 Ame, right?
 He's retired too?
 Oh.
 No worries, Monet was very consistent on Aster, let's reach out.
 We need someone to balance JT-'s craziness anyway.</code>

 <code>Last one.
 Best Chinese 4.
 Gotta be fy.
-He's... you're joking, right? <i>It's fine,</i> it's fine.
+He's... you're joking. <i>It's fine,</i> it's fine.
 Who was that one 4 we used to have? <a href="https://www.youtube.com/watch?v=KhQio49YG-Q">The one with the funny name.</a> Yeah, whatever.
 4 position Monkey King is still viable, right?</code>

 <code>Real shame all those super famous and top tier players retired, but I guess they're done playing Dota forever.</code>